Why Choose UCSF Dental Center?

 Technology.
-The UCSF School of Dentistry and UCSF Dental Center a leader in dental and oral health research and related technologies.
+UCSF Dental Center is a leader in dental and oral health research and related technologies.
 We offer digital radiography, which significantly reduces patient radiation exposure compared with previous technology.

 Convenience.
-Public transportation delivers you to the UCSF Dental Center.
+Public transportation delivers you to UCSF Dental Center.
 Muni Line 43 Masonic and 6 Parnassus drop you right at our door.

 How do I make an appointment?
 Please visit our Patient Services page for a map and contact information for the two main UCSF Dental Center clinic locations, or the Directory of Clinics page for a listing of clinics by specialty with links to detailed clinical information, including contact information.